 The trend of botnet C&C security events is summarized below:

 Figure 3 –Trend of Botnet (C&Cs) related security events

-The number of botnet Command and Control Servers dropped this quarter.
+The number of botnet Command and Control Servers decreased this quarter.

-There were 3 C&C servers reported in this quarter.
-All were identified as IRC bot C&C servers.
+There were 2 C&C servers reported in this quarter.
+Both were identified as IRC bot C&C servers